-According to cosmetic dermatologist Dr. Michele Green, melasma is a skin condition that causes patches of dark discoloration on the skin.
-“It usually occurs on the face, predominantly on the cheeks and forehead,” she explains, noting that it’s usually caused by hormonal changes and/or sun exposure.
+According to cosmetic dermatologist Michele Green, MD, melasma is a common skin condition that causes patches of dark discoloration on the skin, noting that it’s usually caused by hormonal changes and/or sun exposure.

 Try Cosmelan Peels to Reduce Facial Melasma

-These peels are especially popular for the treatment of melasma because they're not formulated with hydroquinone, a popular melasma treatment that can, in some cases, cause redness and/or dryness.
+These peels are especially popular for the treatment of melasma because they're not formulated with hydroquinone, a popular melasma treatment that may, in some cases, cause redness and/or dryness.

-It's no secret that exfoliation is key for smoothing skin and minimizing dark spots—which just so happens to include melasma.
-“Peels rich in trichloroacetic (TCA) acid and lactic acid like our TCA Multi-Acid Face Peel evenly exfoliate the outermost layer of the skin, which can aid in breaking apart pigmented cells,” Aesthetician, founder, and CEO of StackedSkincare Kerry Benjamin says.
+It's no secret exfoliation is key for smoothing skin and minimizing dark spots—which just so happens to include melasma.
+“Peels rich in trichloroacetic (TCA) acid and lactic acid like our TCA Multi-Acid Face Peel evenly exfoliate the outermost layer of the skin, which can aid in breaking apart pigmented cells,” Benjamin says.

-Green points out that retinol and retin-A turns over the skin cells, rejuvenates the skin, and produces new collagen as well.
-Depending on your level of melasma, you may be able to get away with OTC retinol, but if you have stubborn dark spots, you may want to consult your derm for a prescription dose of retin-A.
+Green tells us that retinol and Retin-A turn over the skin cells, rejuvenate the skin, and produce new collagen as well.
+Depending on your level of melasma, you may be able to get away with OTC retinol, but if you have stubborn dark spots, you may want to consult your dermatologist for a prescription dose of Retin-A.

 Try Dermaplaning to Lift Dark Spots